 - Community Selling: Donate up to 100% of your final sales price to support your chosen charities.
 You can customize the donation percentage and the charity you want to support for each individual listing.
-Minimum donation amount is 10% or $1, or 1% for eBay Motors listings.
+The minimum donation amount is 10% or $1 (or 1% for eBay Motors listings).

 When your item sells, you don’t have to do anything.
 Three weeks after the sale, PayPal Giving Fund will automatically collect the donation from you.

-When you designate a charity in your listings, the organization’s logo and description will appear in your listing description, and the charity is notified that the listing has been created.
+When you designate a charity in your listings, the organization’s logo and description will appear in your listing description, and the charity is notified of the listing’s creation.
 The organization can request to have the listing canceled if they prefer not to be associated with the listing.

 There are some category restrictions for charity listings.
 For example, you can’t list eBay for Charity items in the Adult Only or Real Estate categories, and you can’t list items that aren’t allowed on eBay.
 See our article on prohibited and restricted items for more details.

-Charitable fundraising is a highly regulated area, so be sure to read our charity and fundraising policy for specific guidelines on listing items that benefit charitable organizations.
+Charitable fundraising is a highly regulated area, so be sure to read the Charity listings policy for specific guidelines on listing items that benefit charitable organizations.